mikhae1/kubectl-quackops/README.md

 ## Installation

-A kubectl plugin is a standalone executable file, whose name begins with `kubectl-`.
+QuackOps is packaged as a kubectl plugin, which is a standalone executable file whose name begins with `kubectl-`.
-To install a plugin, move its executable file to anywhere on your `$PATH`.
+You can install it by moving the executable file to any directory included in your `$PATH`.

 ### Manual installation

 1. Download the QuackOps binary
-Visit the [GitHub releases page](https://github.com/mikhae1/kubectl-quackops/releases) and download the latest version suitable for your operating system.
+Head over to the [GitHub releases page](https://github.com/mikhae1/kubectl-quackops/releases) and download the latest release archive suitable for your operating system (e.g., `kubectl-quackops-linux-amd64.tar.gz`)

-1. Extract binary
+1. Extract the binary
-Use the following command to extract the binary from the downloaded `.tar.gz` file:
+Use the following command to extract the binary from the downloaded archive:
     ```sh
     tar -xzf ~/Downloads/kubectl-quackops-linux-amd64.tar.gz -C ~/Downloads
     ```
+This will extract the `kubectl-quackops` binary to your `~/Downloads` directory.

-1. Make the binary executable, if needed:
+1. Make the binary executable (if needed):
     ```sh
     chmod +x ~/Downloads/kubectl-quackops
     ```

-1. Move the binary to your PATH:
+1. Move the binary to your `$PATH`:
-Move the executable to a directory included in your system’s PATH, like /usr/local/bin:
+Move the `kubectl-quackops` executable to a directory included in your system's `$PATH`, such as `/usr/local/bin`:
     ```sh
     mv ~/Downloads/kubectl-quackops /usr/local/bin/kubectl-quackops
     ```